heber-silva/CKA-Obsidian-Vault/Installation/Troubleshooting kubeadm.md

     curl http://169.254.169.254/metadata/v1/interfaces/public/0/anchor_ipv4/address
     ```

     The workaround is to tell `kubelet` which IP to use using `--node-ip`.
 When using DigitalOcean, it can be the public one (assigned to `eth0`) or the private one (assigned to `eth1`) should you want to use the optional private network.
-The `kubeletExtraArgs` section of the kubeadm [`NodeRegistrationOptions` structure](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta4/#kubeadm-k8s-io-v1beta4-NodeRegistrationOptions) can be used for this.
+The `kubeletExtraArgs` section of the kubeadm [](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta4/#kubeadm-k8s-io-v1beta4-NodeRegistrationOptions) can be used for this.

     Then restart `kubelet`: